Ian M Adelstein

 Here are some papers:

-The length of the shortest closed geodesic on positively curved 2-spheres. (with F. Vargas Pallete) preprint.
+The length of the shortest closed geodesic on positively curved 2-spheres. (with F. Vargas Pallete) to appear in Math Z.

 Characterizing round spheres using half-geodesics. (with B. Schmidt) Proc.
 Nat.
 Acad.
 Sci., 116 (2019), 14501-14504.

 Minimizing geodesic nets and critical points of distance.
 Diff.
 Geo. and its Applications, 70 (2020), 101624.

 Existence and non-existence of half-geodesics on the 2-sphere.
 Proc.
 Amer.
 Math Soc., 144 (2016), 3085-3091.

 Minimizing closed geodesics via critical points of the uniform energy.
 Math.
 Res.
 Lett., 23 (2016), 953-972.

 The G-invariant spectrum and non-orbifold singularities. (with M. Sandoval) Archiv der Math., 109 (2017), 563-573.

 I gave an invited talk at the 2020 Virtual Workshop on Ricci and Scalar Curvature.

 I co-organized a workshop on Filling Volumes, Geodesics, and Intrinsic Flat Convergence with Christina Sormani at Yale.

 The study of closed geodesics is super accessible to undergraduate students, especially when considered on flat surfaces or as billiard paths on polygons.
 I have led a number of undergraduate research projects, and am the director of the SUMRY program at Yale.
 Here are a few papers appropriate for an undergraduate student: